Avangardum/Soteo/Readme.md

 Go to the auth server url in a browser and register a new account with email `player1@soteo.net` and password `Pa55_word`

-#### Building

 #### Running from a terminal

+Open a terminal and navigate to `/Godot`, all commands should run from here

+Before running build the solution with `dontet build` or with a `Build` button in Godot

-Start the auth server, the campaign server, 2 shard servers and 1 client by running the following commands, each in a separate terminal:
+Start the auth server, the campaign server, 2 shard servers and 2 clients by running the following commands, each in a separate terminal:

 ```bash